silvarc141/reapkgs/README.md

 >[!Warning]
->Unstable software, attribute names are subject to change
+>Unstable software, attribute names and options are subject to change

 # reapkgs